zowe/docs-site/docs/README.md

 <div class="features">
   <div class="feature">
     <h3>Discover your path</h3>
-    <p>Whether you're just starting or an experienced professional, the roadmap helps you arrive at your goals faster.</p>
+    <p>The roadmaps help you arrive at your goals faster.
+Choose one option and we'll suggest resources for you.</p>
   </div>
   <div class="solutionBox feature" style="height:340px">
       <div>
         <p><img src="./images/common/objective.svg" alt="User goal" style="height:25px"/> <strong>What would you like to do?</strong></p>
-        <p>Choose one option below and we'll suggest resources for you.</p>
         <p><a href="./appendix/tpsr.html"><img src="./images/common/right-arrow.svg" width="25" height="15">Learn about Zowe</a></p>
         <p><a href="./appendix/tpsr.html"><img src="./images/common/right-arrow.svg" width="25" height="15">Install and use Zowe</a></p>
         <p><a href="./appendix/tpsr.html"><img src="./images/common/right-arrow.svg" width="25" height="15">Extend Zowe</a></p>